bahamas10/node-cleanse/README.md

 ```

 Take another example that mimics what you might see in a real-world node
-server, and imagine the data was sent by a user being nefarious.
+server, and imagine the data was sent by a nefarious user.

 ``` js
 var d = {